Love for hometown soccer club inspires PM hopeful Taro Kono

 After all, without Kono’s efforts there’s little chance that the club would have survived — to say nothing of returning to the top division and producing a new generation of world-class players.

-And whether he’s wearing Bellmare neckties at Kasumigaseki, where Japan’s ministries are located, or presenting the club’s uniform to visiting foreign dignitaries, it’s clear the team continues to hold a special place in his heart.
+And whether he’s wearing Bellmare ties in Kasumigaseki, the political heart of Japan, or presenting the club’s uniform to visiting foreign dignitaries, it’s clear the team continues to hold a special place in his heart.

 “Kono carried Bellmare at its most difficult time, when the club had no money and lost a lot of games,” the club’s current chairman, Kiyoshi Makabe, said in an interview earlier this month.